 Aim of the study: To evaluate the effectiveness of a six day course of daily prednisoline therapy at the time of URTI in reducing the development of subsequent nephrotic syndrome relapse in children with relapsing SSNS.

 Study design: Double blind randomised controlled trial (RCT).

-Sample size: 300 patients will be recruited into the study (150 in each arm) over a 2 year period.
+Sample size: 360 patients will be recruited into the study (150 in each arm).